Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: RWA Modeling

 \subsection{Anomaly Modeling}

-To conclude this section, we define how the possible anomalies in the RWA are represented in the proposed model.
-As mentioned in Section~\ref{sec:introduction}, there are several possible anomalies, and all of them affect the resulting friction experienced in the bearing of the RWA.
+To conclude this section, we define how anomalies in the RWA are represented in the proposed model.
+As mentioned in Section~\ref{sec:introduction}, several possible anomalies are considered, and all of them affect the friction experienced in the bearing of the RWA.

-We consider each anomaly to relate to one and only one component of friction.
+We consider each anomaly to relate to one friction component.
 For instance, the dry friction anomaly $\theta^\mathrm{d}$ affects the base dry friction coefficient, while the viscous friction anomaly $\theta^\mathrm{v}$ affects the viscous friction coefficient.

-For the case of the switching systems, each FSS present in the RWA can be affected by one anomaly, represented by $\theta_s$, where $s$ is the index of the affected FSS.
-In this model, we consider that the effect of the anomaly manifests itself only in the friction distribution function, that is, in the values of the friction the system produces for every configuration.
-This relationship can be expressed mathematically as:
+Each FSS can be affected by one anomaly, represented by $\theta_s$, where $s$ is the index of the affected FSS.
+We assume that the effect of the anomaly manifests itself only in the friction distribution function, that is, in the values of the friction the system produces for every configuration.
+This relationship can be expressed as:

-Although the probability functions are unknown, they can be estimated using a dataset $\mathcal{D}$, hence the need for a hybrid approach.
+Although the probability functions are unknown, they can be estimated based on the dataset $\mathcal{D}$.